zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 (Figure 14, X axis shows day when work was delivered, Y axis shows number of stories delivered on that day)

 If you refer back to the Figure 12, we know that more work gets delivered and it gets delivered earlier.
 Black line represents original data Figure 13, Blue and Red now show an actual improvement, but notice how similar it still is!
-This is because it still is similar as team has reduced Cycle Time only by 1 day.
+This is because it still is similar as team has reduced Cycle Time only by 1 day average.
 Having said that, if data is collected for 1 year (there are enough samples) and Figure 14 has emerged then some would say that it is reasonable to assume that there was improvement.

-If you are intereted in more detail or want to see code behind this, please check out [this](https://github.com/zkavtaskin/Lead-Time-Driven-Delivery-Simulation/blob/master/Notebook/LeadTimeDynamics.ipynb) notebook.
+If you are interested in more detail or want to see code behind this, please check out [this](https://github.com/zkavtaskin/Lead-Time-Driven-Delivery-Simulation/blob/master/Notebook/LeadTimeDynamics.ipynb) notebook.

 ## What is Agile

-If I critically think about it, I don't fully know what Agile means.
+If I critically think about it, I don't fully know what Agile means, before you read the rest of this section, have a think about it as well.
+What does it mean to be Agile?
 During a presentation I have asked a group of people what does it mean to be Agile.
 I had many answers such as "respond to market change", "working with the customer", "software development over bureaucracy" and so on, all answers were some version of Agile Manifesto.
 One person even said that answer is in the Agile Manifesto.
-It seems that Agile is set of intangible characteristics that are defined by the Agile Manifesto.
+So it seems that Agile is set of intangible characteristics that are defined by the Agile Manifesto.

-Issue is that Agile Manifesto "characteristics" are vague and due to this quiet quickly it becomes almost a spiritual discussion of what people believe and not a business discussion of what it is.
+Issue is that Agile Manifesto "characteristics" are vague.
+Due to this quiet quickly it becomes almost a spiritual discussion of what people believe and not a business discussion of what it is.
 To illustrate my point, recently I have read the article by Jeff Gothelf where he said that SAFe framework is not agile because SAFe is missing:

 "Continuous learning and improvement, customer centricity, humility, cross-functional collaboration, evidence-based decision making, experimentation, design and course correction — to name a few — are visibly absent from the SAFe conversation.
 Instead, organizations adopting this way of working focus on rigid team structures, strict rituals and events and an uneven distribution of behavior change requirements depending on how high up one sits in the organization."

 Jeff is not the only one to say above, there is a lot of debate out there about what it means to be Agile.
 Problem is that this kind of debate mostly happens when people argue over vague ideas.
 If Agile definition was concrete there would be no argument, people would not agree with the exact definition and they would invent the new concrete thing like "Flex Manifesto".
-Instead we debate over what something is and it is not, it is a waste of time because the subject mater is **vague on purpose**.
+Instead we debate over what something is and is not.
+This is of-course a colossal waste of time because the subject mater is **vague on purpose**.

-Could it be that Agile like a diamond is missing the perfect setting that would make it shine?
+Could it be that Agile is like a diamond, and it is missing the perfect setting that would make it shine?
 What if we keep using Agile methodologies but we start measuring and caring about Lead and Cycle Time as much as companies measure and care about revenue and profit.
 I mean really care about it.
-What if you hear things like "Lets develop this iteratively so that our Lead Time is low" or "Lets establish project team to deliver this work so that we can reduce handovers and drastically reduce our Cycle Time and overall Lead Time".
+What if you hear things like "Lets develop this iteratively so that our Lead Time is low" or "Lets establish work team to reduce handovers and drastically reduce our Cycle Time and overall Lead Time".
 Best thing of all it can be measured and visualised.
 It drains all of the vagueness, making it very concrete.
-Would our industry benefit from moving conversation away from being Agile to reducing Lead and Cycle Time?
+Would our industry benefit from moving conversation away from "being Agile" to "reducing Lead and Cycle Time"?

 ## Conclusions

 Knowledge work in software engineering is akin to Craft Production.
 Lean Manufacturing methods can't be used literary when dealing with Craft Production.
 In Craft Production the work it self is a constraint as you can choose what you build, how big it is (Figure 5), how you build it, who builds it, how people work and how motivated they are in getting the work done.
 All of this impacts Lead and Cycle Time, and it is measured using quartiles.
 This is not the case in Manufacturing where work flow is pre-configured, machines or people are do just one thing repeatedly and work can be measured using average distribution.

-Craft production Cycle and Lead Time can be drastically reduced if everyone focuses on minimising Wait, Disruption and Task Time.
-There are hundreds of ways that this can be done, here are just a few ideas:
+Craft production Cycle and Lead Time can be drastically reduced if everyone focuses on minimising wait, disruption and task time.
+There are hundreds of ways that this can be done, to summarise:
 * Product Owners sizing stories right and Software Team Leaders engaging all team members in delivering one story at the time as much as possible to reduce lead time, task time and wait time
 * Backlog, project, priority and dependency planning to reduce disruption and task time
-* Creating space for "slack" for unplanned work to reduce disruption and wait time
+* Creating space for unplanned work to reduce disruption and wait time
 * Reducing handovers through cross skilling team members and providing them with self-service access to as many corporate systems as possible to reduce wait time and task time
-* Getting everyone in the company to prioritise global project work over local project work to reduce wait time
+* Getting everyone in the company to prioritise global work over local work to reduce wait time
 * Embedding quality in to the overall engineering process and product it self to reduce disruption and wait time
 * Managers motivating and protecting teams from disruption as much as possible to reduce task and disruption time

 Just like Manufacturing that has gone through a lean revolution, Craft Production will go through it too.
 It will eventually converge us to some scientifically proven non vague standard that will become accepted.
-It might be, that what will stop the Agile debate is putting Lead and Cycle Time at the front and center of your organisation does.
+It might be, that what will stop the Agile debate is putting Lead and Cycle Time at the front and center of what your organisation does.
 In this world Figure 8 seems to the optimal model:

 ![](img/agileteam.jpeg)

 (Figure 8 repeat)

 This article's intent is not to provide complete analysis and methodology, but to kick start conversation and provide some alternative thoughts on Agile practice.
-If you like this article check out material that was used to create it [Lead Time Driven Delivery](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-introduction.html) Series.
+If you like this article then check out the less refined material that was used to create it [Lead Time Driven Delivery](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-introduction.html) Series.

 ## Acknowledgments
 This article has been long time in the making.
 Journey has officially started around 2013 when Andrew Bray gave me a copy of the Phoenix Project.
 MHR's leadership team has been most accommodating by allowing our software teams to experiment with various ideas and approaches throughout the years.
 Special thanks for that goes to  Anton Roe.
 Thanks to MHR's People First software development team for contributing ideas, participating in experiments and trying ideas in practice.
 Special thanks to Philippa Jennings and Hannah Jeacock for reviewing the article and Joe Norley for bouncing quantitative ideas off.